To download a PDF of the BBL Diamond/Field Measurments click the link below

-- Each team must have a minimum of 8 males and 4 females aged 19 or older, you may have more if you wish.
+- Each team member is to be aged 19 or older.
 Minimum age limit includes Subs no exceptions.
 (Any exceptions other than age must be discussed and agreed between the Captains and declared before the game.)

 - Every player who comes out for a game must be played on the field and take their place in the batting order.
 The captains will direct their teams.
 If a player shows up after the first inning it is up to the captains discretion if they should be allowed to play.

-- The batting line-up will have a maximum of 3 males in a row (this also applied to lineup ‘rollover’); females are to be interspersed as much as possible.
+- It is suggested the batting line-up should have a maximum of 3 males in a row (this also applied to lineup ‘rollover’); females are to be interspersed as much as possible.

 - In the course of a game, if a team cannot continue due to loss of players (see rule #2, i.e. work, illness or injury) the game will count in the standings as a 7-0 loss for the runs for/against tie breaker.
 If both teams in the course of a game cannot continue to field the minimum amount to play, it counts as a double loss in the standings.
 The game score will be 0-0 loss for both teams, not a 0-0 tie.
-All personal stats up to that point for both teams will count.
 Teams will be allowed a 5 minute grace period to acquire the minimum number of substitute players needed to complete the game.
 This excludes a player who is ejected from the game.
 If a player is removed from the game by umpires or team captains, for any reasons, They CAN NOT be replaced by a sub.